 We thank each and every sponsor – no amount of time or donation is insignificant.
-A very special thanks goes to the World Wildlife Fund, GCI, Audubon Alaska and Eagle Optics for pledging substantial sponsorships over the past decade.
+A very special thanks goes to the World Wildlife Fund, GCI, Audubon Alaska and our yearly Crane Club members for their support over the past decades.

 Kachemak Bay Shorebird Festival In Retrospect – Past Keynote Speakers